joeledwards/node-aws/README.md

 Returns a promise which indicates the outcome of the query cancellation.

+#### athena.listQueries

+List Athena queries.

+`athena.listQueries()`

+Returns a promis which, on success, supplies a list of Athena queries.

 #### athena.loadQuery

 Load an Athena query from a file, optionally applying substitutions.